 Your inbox is probably overflowing with emails you haven't had a chance to read, weekly newsletters you stopped caring about years ago, endless coupons from stores you no longer shop at, and way too many invitations to baby showers and birthday parties.
 Add those to important work and family-related emails and you're left with the perfect recipe for anxiety and stress.

 We tell ourselves we'll eventually read those messages (or at least delete the old ones), but we never do.
-There is hope, though: Sustainable lifestyle gurus Pastaveia and Sean St. John of Eco-Conscious Lifestyle are back for week two of our spring cleaning series to help you tackle the mountain of emails before it tackles you first.
+There is hope, though: Sustainable lifestyle gurus Pastaveia and Sean St. John of Eco-Conscious Lifestyle are here to help you tackle the mountain of emails before it tackles you first.

 1. Lose the FOMO mentality and unsubscribe.